ElektraInitiative/libelektra/benchmarks/README.md

 4. Delete all the keys that were added to the KeySet during the benchmark and persist it with `kdbSet`.
    - Now the data source is in the same state as in the beginning of the test.

-The following steps are performed if you called the benchmark with the arguemnt `--with-meta`.
+The following steps are performed if you called the benchmark with the argument `--with-meta`.
+For more reliable results, it is recommended to run the tests with metadata with a separate execution of the benchmark suite, using `--only-meta`.

 5. Store one Key with the given number of metakeys in a KeySet and persist it with `kdbSet`.
 6. Read that key from the data source back into a KeySet with `kdbGet`.
 7. Modify the values of all the metakeys and persist them with `kdbSet`.
 8. Delete the key that has all the metakeys attached to it and persist it with `kdbSet`.

 # OPMPHM